algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 title: Smart contract details

 Algorand smart contracts are pieces of logic that reside on the Algorand blockchain and are remotely callable.
 These contracts are primarily responsible for implementing the logic associated with a distributed application.
 Smart contracts are referred to as stateful smart contracts or applications in the Algorand documentation.
 Smart contracts can generate asset and payment transactions allowing them to function as Escrow accounts on the Algorand blockchain.
 Smart contracts can also store values on the blockchain.
-This storage can be either global or local.
+This storage can be global, local, or box storage.
 Local storage refers to storing values in an accounts balance record if that account participates in the contract.
 Global storage is data that is specifically stored on the blockchain for the contract globally.
+Box storage is also global and allows contracts to use larger segments of storage.
 Like smart signatures, smart contracts are written in Python using PyTeal or TEAL and can be deployed to the blockchain using either the `goal` command-line tool or the SDKs.
 The recommended approach for writing smart contracts is to use the Python SDK with the PyTeal library.

 See the [*PyTeal Documentation*](../../pyteal/index.md) for information on building smart contracts in Python.